aterribleloss/odin/README.md

 ## Goals

 Make a simple Command and Control (C2) / Implant pair for self education and to use as a training tool.
+Initially named loki after a mech in the MechCommander franchise, I felt it better to just shift over to general norse mythology.

 ## Technologies